Top of page

 • A list of the courses you’ve taken in Creative Writing, in the following format:

-A 250-word statement that lays out your commitment to nonfiction, and the role it has played in your education, and any larger role you’ve played in advancing writing excellence in the larger College.
+2. A 250-word statement that lays out your commitment to nonfiction, the role it has played in your education, and any larger role you’ve played in advancing writing excellence in the larger College.

-A nonfiction writing sample (up to 20 pages; may include different pieces).
+3. A nonfiction writing sample (up to 20 pages; may include several pieces).
 Pages should be typed, double-spaced, and numbered.

 A transcript is also required.
 Academic Department Administrator Nora Lewis will obtain the transcript from OPUS separately and add it to your application.